Last updated on December 16, 2025

 #12.
 Memnarch

-Memnarch is a classic mono-blue artifact commander that doesn’t allow your opponents to use any mana rocks.
-It just takes them.
-This is a great control commander who denies your opponent's tools just by taking them.
-It’s also a fantastic combo piece as an effective infinite mana outlet.
+Memnarch is a classic mono-blue artifact commander that punishes opponents for relying to heavily on mana rocks.
+This is a great control commander who denies your opponent's tools just by stealing them, and it’s also a fantastic combo piece as an effective infinite mana outlet.

 #11.
 Emry, Lurker of the Loch

-Emry, Lurker of the Loch is a great artifact commander that easily comes down on turn two or even one.
-Commanders with cost reductions that eat into the commander tax are pretty powerful.
-You don’t really want to run Emry as a value commander but as a combo commander.
+One of the best affinity commanders, Emry, Lurker of the Loch is a great artifact commander that easily comes down on turns 1-2.
+Commanders with cost reduction that eat into the commander tax are pretty powerful.
+You don’t really want to run Emry as a value commander but instead as a combo commander.
 Blue fills the graveyard easily and has plenty of ways to help untap Emry to cast multiple artifacts each turn.

 #10.
 Lier, Disciple of the Drowned

-Speaking of abusing the graveyard, Lier, Disciple of the Drowned kicks off the top ten with another commander that can unleash terrifying combos.
-It excels as a storm commander that benefits from cast cards like High Tide and Turnabout twice.
+Speaking of using the graveyard, Lier, Disciple of the Drowned kicks off the top 10 with another commander that can unleash terrifying combos.
+It excels as a storm commander that benefits from rituals like High Tide and Turnabout twice.
 It’s also an extra turn spell’s best friend and protects you from countermagic on the turn you want to win.

 #9.
 Arcum Dagsson